-Students who do not start their externship for more than 14 calendar days may be dropped from the program.
+Students who do not start their externship for more than 14 calendar days (excluding holidays and regularly scheduled breaks) may be dropped from the program.
 Students who do not complete their externship training within the required three month completion time may be dropped from the program.